Phoenicia: Emergence during the Late Bronze Age (1479–1200 BC)

-The first known account of the Phoenicians relates to the conquests of Pharaoh Thutmose III (1479–1425 BC).
-The Egyptians targeted coastal cities which they wrote belonged to the Fenekhu, "carpenters", such as Byblos, Arwad, and Ullasa for their crucial geographic and commercial links with the interior (via the Nahr al-Kabir and the Orontes rivers).
-The cities provided Egypt with access to Mesopotamian trade and abundant stocks of the region's native cedarwood.
-There was no equivalent in the Egyptian homeland.
+The first known account of the Phoenicians relates the conquests of Pharaoh Thutmose III (1479–1425 BC), including the subjugation of those the Egyptians called Fenekhu ('carpenters').
+The Egyptians targeted the coastal cities such as Byblos, Arwad, and Ullasa for their crucial geographic and commercial links with the interior (via the Nahr al-Kabir and the Orontes rivers).
+The cities provided Egypt with access to Mesopotamian trade and abundant stocks of the region's native cedarwood, of which there was no equivalent in the Egyptian homeland.
+Thutmose IV himself visited Sidon, where the purchase of lumber from Lebanon was arranged.

-By the mid-14th century BC, the Phoenician city-states were considered "favored cities" to the Egyptians.
+By the mid-14th century BC, the Phoenician city-states were considered "favored cities" by the Egyptians.
 Tyre, Sidon, Beirut, and Byblos were regarded as the most important.
 The Phoenicians had considerable autonomy, and their cities were reasonably well developed and prosperous.
-Byblos was the leading city; it was a center for bronze-making and the primary terminus of precious goods such as tin and lapis lazuli from as far east as Afghanistan.
-Sidon and Tyre also commanded interest among Egyptian officials, beginning a pattern of rivalry that would span the next millennium.
+Byblos was the leading city; it was a center for bronze-making and the primary terminus of trade routes for precious goods such as tin and lapis lazuli from as far east as Afghanistan.
+Sidon and Tyre also commanded the interest of Egyptian governmental officials, beginning a pattern of commercial rivalry that would span the next millennium.

 The Amarna letters report that from 1350 to 1300 BC, neighboring Amorites and Hittites were capturing Phoenician cities, especially in the north.
 Egypt subsequently lost its coastal holdings from Ugarit in northern Syria to Byblos near central Lebanon.